Page Top

 FAQ

-FAQ regarding the new JLPT (new test) are listed here.
+FAQ regarding the JLPT are listed here.

 Please also check here for the JLPT administered in Japan.